The INDEX function returns the value from a range of cells based on the row and column specified in the function arguments.

 The column from which data will be retrieved will be column 4 in that selection, as 30.11.2020 matches column 4 of selection E4:I4.

-Always make sure that the cell range in the INDEX function array has the same number of rows and columns as you lookup arrays, and that they are correctly positioned!
+Make sure that the cell range in the INDEX function array has the same number of rows and columns as your lookup arrays and that they are correctly positioned.

-If we just want to retrieve data from a single row, horizontal lookup is quite simple with INDEX MATCH:
+If we need to retrieve data from a single row, we can perform a simple horizontal lookup using the INDEX MATCH combination:

 Retrieving data with unique identifiers

-A unique identifier is usually a table column which contains data in “all” of the rows, and that data is non-repeating.
+A unique identifier is a name that uniquely identifies an object within an identification scheme.
+In Excel, usually a name located in a table column that contains data in all of the rows, and that data is non-repeating.

-There could be several such columns with non-repeating data in all of the rows in any given table, i.e. table containing user ID will possibly also contain email address, and they are both unique.
+There could be several such columns with non-repeating data in all of the rows in any given table, i.e., the table containing the user ID will possibly also contain the email address, and they are both unique.

-Combination of INDEX and MATCH functions is the preferred way of managing data structured in the described way in Excel.
+The combination of INDEX and MATCH functions is the preferred way of managing data structured in the way described in Excel.